xshaheen/headless-framework/README.md

 ## To-Do

-- Building Blocks need to be refactored
+- Building Blocks need to be refactored (SearchableString, UserId/AccountId, ...)
 - Api need to be refactored

 ## Test